 After mold remediation has been completed, a post-remediation inspection should be performed to verify the area is cleared prior to reconstruction.
 The inspection company should provide a documented report of the findings.
 It is wise to use the same company that performed the initial inspection so that the process is administered consistently from beginning to end.
 The inspection company should be a separate company than the remediation company to avoid conflict of interest.

-Once the structure or area has been deemed ready for reconstruction following the clearance inspection, the final step is to rebuild the area so that occupants can resume normal activities of daily living.
+Once the structure or area has been deemed ready for reconstruction following the clearance inspection, the final step is to rebuild the area so that occupants can resume normal activities of daily living in the Nashville area.

 Many of the mold problems our customers report relate to a visible mold that they identify as black in color.
 There are many misconceptions about black mold.
 A number of news stories have reported the dangers and toxicity of black mold.
 We have provided some information below for your reference.
 What many call black mold is actually greenish-black in color.
 There are more than 100,000 varieties of mold, and they vary in color.
 Various colors can be toxic.
 If you smell or see mold, get rid of it no matter what color it is.
 The Center for Disease Control (CDC) recommends treating your mold issue regardless of the type of mold to avoid possible health risks.